shashanthk/basic-server-setup-guide/installing_mysql8.md

 6. The installation wizard starts the installation process of the database server.
 In between the installation, it'll ask for the `root` user password.
 Enter the new password and re-confirm the password again.

-	And also, it'll ask for the configuration of password validator plugin.
-Select **Use Strong Password Encryption (Recommended)** and hit OK button there.
+	And also, it'll ask for the configuration of the password validator plugin.
+Select **Use Strong Password Encryption (Recommended)** and hit the OK button there.

-7. Once we complete installation of MySQL server, it's time to secure the installation.
+7. Once we complete the installation of the MySQL server, it's time to secure the installation.
 Issue the following command.

 		sudo mysql_secure_installation